We have visited Universal Studios a couple of times and honestly, we love it every time. The only thing we struggle with is fitting everything in.

 - Fewer wait times means you get to experience more.
 Whether that be more rides, multiple goes on the same ride or fantastic shows.

 - Go on rides you otherwise wouldn’t.
-This is my fourth trip to Universal Studios, yet it was my first time on
+This is my fourth trip to Universal Studios, yet it was my first time on some of the larger rides with big wait times.

 Reasons Against The Universal Express Pass